10 Types of Tradescantia Plant Varieties with Names and Pictures

 3. Boat Lily (Tradescantia spathacea)

 Boat Lily also called Moses-in-the-Cradle, Moses-in-a-Boat, Cradle Lily or Oyster Plant is a low-growing plant with a short stem on which are fleshy, sword-shaped, glossy green leaves with purplish-red undersides.
-It is one of the best plants for for small spaces.
+It is one of the best plants for limited spaces in the home, office and other suitable spaces.

 Moses-in-the-Cradle bears small white flowers in purple "boats" at the base of the lower leaves and hence the common names.
 It flowers at any time of the year if grown under good light.

-Oyster Plant performs best in bright, indirect light, average warmth of 18-270C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+Oyster Plant performs best in bright indirect light, warmth of 18-270C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Check out our guide on how to grow and care for Tradescantia spathacea